ricardoandreom/Liga-Portugal-2021-22/README.md

 App url: https://ricardoandreom-liga-portugal-2021-22-player-stats.streamlit.app/

 Be careful with the path files to run the app.
+Open right_click_open_in_terminal.png to see a example of comands I used in the CMD to run the app.

 To install streamlit on your console:  **pip install streamlit**